 - (i) The prepayments for the leasehold land were revalued for PRC tax purposes as of December 31, 2003 and 2004.
 However, the resulting revaluations of the prepayments for the leasehold land were not recognized under IFRSs.
-Accordingly, deferred tax assets were recorded by the Group under IFRSs. - (ii) According to "Announcement on Enterprise Income Tax Policy for Those Enterprise Involved in the Accelerated Depreciation of Property, Plant and Equipment" (Caishui [2014] No.75) issued by the MOF and the State Administration of Taxation ("SAT") of the PRC, starting from 2014, the Group's property, plant and equipment that comply with this tax policy are allowed to be depreciated under the accelerated depreciation method, or fully deducted for tax purpose in the year of purchase.
+Accordingly, deferred tax assets were recorded by the Group under IFRSs. - (ii) On October 14, 2015, The Group disposed tower assets ("Tower Assets Disposal") to Tower Company in exchange for cash and shares issued by Tower Company (see Note 46).
+According to the applicable tax laws issued by the Ministry of Finance ("MOF") and the SAT of the PRC, the gain from Tower Assets Disposal in exchange for investment in Tower Company ("Qualified Income") is, upon fulfilling the filing requirement with in-charge tax bureau, eligible to be deferred and treated as taxable income on a straight-line basis over a period not exceeding five years.
+Before completing the filing, the Group accrued current taxes payable based on the total gain from Tower Asset Disposal.
+During the year ended December 31, 2016, the Group successfully completed the filing requirement with in-charge tax bureau with respect to the Qualified Income and since then has become eligible for deferring part of tax liability with respect to the Qualified Income, which is then reversed in the four years from 2016 to 2019. - (iii) According to "Announcement on Enterprise Income Tax Policy for Those Enterprise Involved in the Accelerated Depreciation of Property, Plant and Equipment" (Caishui [2014] No.75) issued by the MOF and the SAT of the PRC, starting from 2014, the Group's property, plant and equipment that comply with this tax policy are allowed to be depreciated under the accelerated depreciation method, or fully deducted for tax purpose in the year of purchase.
 Temporary differences arise from the different useful life under tax basis and accounting basis have been recorded as deferred tax liabilities.